 13. Dive into the Art Scene

-There are museums, galleries, and institutes all over town, including the famous Instituto Allende.
+There are museums, galleries, and institutes all over the city, including the famous Instituto Allende.
 There are several options here to unleash your inner artist, from one-day workshops to 4-week courses.

-Even if you’re not into creating the art yourself, you’ll find plenty of eye-catching pieces around town to admire.
+Even if you’re not into creating the art yourself, you’ll find plenty of eye-catching pieces to admire.
 Those interested in bringing some Mexican artwork home will find San Miguel de Allende a fantastic place to do some shopping.

 14. Chill Out in a Cafe

-One of my favourite things to do in San Miguel de Allende is find a table in a local cafe and watch the town go by.
+One of my favourite things to do in San Miguel de Allende is to find a table in a local cafe and watch the city go by.
 Some of the best options include Lavanda Café, Cumpanio, and San Agustin for chocolate and churros.